Tash-Ford/Group-R-Data-Analysis/README.md

 -	To find the standard deviation  the sd() command was used on each of the subsets to find the desired mean of each site and the year.

 ### Question 8
+The code in Part 1 Question 8 is used to create box plots that visualize the tree circumference for both the northeast and southwest sites in 2005 and 2020.

+- To create these box plots, I used the boxplot() function, which compares the distribution of tree circumferences between the two sites for the two years.
+The first plot shows the data for 2005, while the second plot shows the data for 2020.
+This allows a visual comparison of tree growth over time at both sites.
+- Labels and titles were added using the xlab(), ylab(), and main() arguments to ensure clarity in understanding the plot's axes and the overall comparison.

 ### Question 9

+The code in Part 1 Question 9 is used to calculate the mean growth of tree circumference over the last 10 years (from 2010 to 2020) at both the northeast and southwest sites.

+- To do this, I first created a new column in the dataset called Growth_10yr, which holds the difference between the 2020 and 2010 tree circumference values.
+This gives the growth for each tree over this 10-year period.
+- Next, I used the subset() function to separate the data into northeast and southwest sites.
+After subsetting, the mean() function was applied to calculate the average growth at each site over the 10-year span.
+- This provided a clear understanding of how much the tree circumference grew on average at each site between 2010 and 2020.

 ### Question 10

+The code in Part 1 Question 10 is used to perform a t-test to compare the 10-year growth in tree circumference between the northeast and southwest sites.

+- I used the t.test() function to statistically compare the growth between the two sites over the last 10 years.
+The p-value from this test was used to determine if there is a significant difference in growth between the sites.
+- If the p-value is less than 0.05, we would conclude that the growth is significantly different between the sites.However, in this case, the p-value was 0.062, indicating no statistically significant difference in growth between the northeast and southwest sites over the 10-year period.

 ## Part 2

 ### Question 1